AlexanderTar/nitpick-ai-action/README.md

 ## Features

-- Supports multiple AI models: Claude 3.5 Sonnet, GPT-3.5, and GPT-4
+- Supports multiple AI models: Claude 3.5 Sonnet and GPT-3.5
 - Generates line-by-line comments on code changes
 - Provides an overall summary of the pull request
 - Configurable to either request changes or post comments